top of page

 CRYSTAL: Hardlex crystal in great condition, with no scratches or edge chips.

-CROWN: Correct King Quartz crown.
+CROWN: Correct King Quartz-signed crown.

 bottom of page